Reinsurance is a term that Floridians may hear or read about when they are shopping for homeowners insurance.

 Q. Why is reinsurance important?

-Q. Why then are reinsurers willing to take on this risk, and how are they able to charge insurance companies a premium that is reasonable?
+Q. Why are reinsurers willing to take on this risk—and how can they offer reasonable pricing?

 Q. Is reinsurance expensive?